wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.2.2 =
+* added option to show groups and group descriptions in signup form
+* fixed bug in signup form submissions that contain multi-select form fields
+* It is now possible to edit the titles of the internal fields

 = 1.2.1 =
 * timestamps can now be displayed in the admin record list
 * added "internal" group tab to control display and export of internal fields